vaquerizaslab/chess/README.md

   a similarity of ssim or higher given the comparisons in the background model
   - in this case, all other regions in the query genome of the same window size

+> NOTE: CHESS p-values are not automatically corrected for multiple testing,
+> as this is not necessary for all use cases.
+> If you are using CHESS to identify significantly similar or different regions across the genome with
+> a fixed acceptance threshold, the CHESS p-values need to be corrected for multiple testing.

 #### Optional arguments